Counting Steps: A New Approach to Objective Probability in Physics: Warming Up: Not All States Are Born Equal

-Are these results sufficient to support the common lore, according to which `most' states are thermodynamic normal, i.e., {\em typical\/}, hence more likely to be observed?
+Are these results sufficient to support the common lore, according to which ``most'' states are thermodynamic normal, i.e., {\em typical\/}, hence more likely to be observed?
 The answer is clearly negative, but the reasons for the insufficiency are quite subtle.

 First, note that we have deliberately distributed weights on different time--complexity functions in such a way that favors members of $\mathtt{Poly}$ and disfavors members of $\mathtt{Exp}$ (see equations (1) \& (2) above), but nothing justifies such a distribution -- we could just as well have constructed a symmetric model in which $\mathtt{Exp}$ turned out to be assigned a measure close to $1$ and $\mathtt{Poly}$ a measure close to $0$.
 This is exactly the problem typicality arguments face (Hemmo \& Shenker 2011a), and in this respect, our model fares no better.
 What are model {\em does} show, however, is that for a large dimension, and given several plausible assumptions such as ours, equiprobability (or some distribution close to it) holds among members of {\em one of the two sets\/}.
-Moreover, we believe that from the finitist perspective we espouse, a justification for equations (1) \& (2) is also uncalled for: the above model is a probability space of {\em possible} states; what matters to a finitist is the probability space of the {\em actual} states.
-The latter space is presented in the next section.
+It is still a contingent matter of fact {\em which} set ``wins over'', and in this sense, experience remains the only source for justifying the choice of measure.